 A student may earn more than one career-technical degree and /or certificate at Clark College, and a student may earn a combination of academic and career-technical degrees and/or certificates.
-However, a student cannot earn more than one Direct Transfer Agreement degree from Clark College (for instance, a student cannot earn a degree in both the Business Administration - MRP and an Associate in Arts - Transfer).
+A student can also earn a Direct Transfer Agreement degree and an additional MRP degree (for instance a student can ear a degree in both Business Administration - MRP and an Associate in Arts - Transfer).